-Plant lectins aren't nearly as much of a problem as seed lectins since humans are more adapted to eating plants over seeds.
+Plant lectins aren't nearly as much of a problem as seed lectins, since humans are more adapted to eating plants over seeds.
 For this and many other reasons, keep the following in mind:

 Grains, beans, and legumes

-Lectins can be reduced in beans by extended soaking, fermenting, or prolonged boiling (raw and/or sprouted kidney beans are poisonous because of their high lectin content).
+Lectins can be reduced in beans by extended soaking, fermenting, or prolonged boiling (raw and/or sprouted kidney beans are actually poisonous because of their high lectin content).
 Fermented soybean products, such as tempeh, are lower in lectins than other soy products.

 Fortunately, there is an exception to every rule: white rice.
 The lectins and storage proteins in white rice have a lower potential for harm.
-The carbohydrates in rice are broken down completely and don't contribute to bacterial overgrowth in the gut.
+The carbohydrates in rice are broken down completely and typically don't contribute to bacterial overgrowth in the gut.